wellcomecollection/platform-infrastructure/monitoring/README.md

 ## Slack alarms

-We have an AWS Lambda that publishes certain CloudWatch alarms to a Slack channel, so failures are immediately visible.
+We have AWS Lambdas that publish CloudWatch alarms to a Slack channel, so failures are immediately visible.

+*   [dlq_to_slack_alerts](dlq_to_slack_alerts) sends us a Slack message if there are messages on SQS dead-letter queues.